kkrruumm/void-install-script/README.md

 There are a few options that aren't exposed directly to the user because they can potentially be dangerous, but can be changed by creating a file that sets these variables and adding it as a flag when executing the installer.

+This feature is also how one may define a `post_install` function to run whatever commands they like as the final thing the installer does.

 Example:
 ```
 ./installer.sh /path/to/file